Programs envisioned for the Mission Center

 3. Other Potential Loyola Programming: School of Law Legal Clinic, Quinlan School of Business Social Entrepreneurship programming, English as a Second Language education, and School of Communication Advocacy and Social Change programming.

 4. Community Gathering Space.
-The St. Ignatius campus would provide this even if only the church and rectory were retained, as the church basement includes two meeting rooms and would provide more space after renovation.
+The St. Ignatius campus would provide this even if only the church and rectory were retained, as the church basement includes a large meeting room and would provide more space after renovation.

 Spiritual works